HL7/cqf-recommendations/input/pagecontent/methodology.md

 * [**Evidence-Based Medicine on FHIR (EBM-on-FHIR)**](http://build.fhir.org/clinicalreasoning-evidence-and-statistics.html) provides interoperability (standards for data exchange) for those producing, analyzing, synthesizing, disseminating and implementing clinical research (evidence) and recommendations for clinical care (clinical practice guidelines).
 It specifies resources and patterns for the exchange of data involved in evidence-based medicine including study results, quality of evidence and strength of recommendation and relevant context, environmental surveys, and systematic reviews.

 #### Content Implementation Guides

-In the top row of Figure 4, the Content Implementation Guides are FHIR Implementation Guides.
+The Content Implementation Guides in the top row of Figure 3.1 include computable representations of clinical knowledge artifacts and definitional resources as FHIR Resources, specifically:
+* **Library**
+* **ActivityDefinition**
+* **PlanDefinition**
+* **Measure**

 These IGs are not necessarily balloted as HL7 standards; rather, they use the FHIR publication toolchain to support authoring and distribution as depicted in the rest of the diagram.
 The content is stewarded by separate authorities such as quality agencies, specialty societies, and guideline developers; groups that have their own governance and maintenance policies.
 The content IGs conform to the specification IGs on the right of row 2, and typically make use of the model IGs on the left of row 2 to define content focused on a particular realm.

 * [**HEDIS IG**](http://build.fhir.org/ig/cqframework/hedis-ig) contains Healthcare and Effectiveness Data and Information Set (HEDIS) quality measures expressed using FHIR Reasoning Measure and Library resources and conforming to the Quality Measure IG (QM) profiles.
 * [**CDC Opioid Prescribing IG**](http://build.fhir.org/ig/cqframework/opioid-cds-r4) contains decision support content to streamline guideline implementation regarding the use of opioids for chronic pain in clinical settings.